pephumin/pebinary.net/_membersTH/MTC4.md

 </div>

-#### Other types of question
+#### คำถามประเภทอื่นๆ

-There are still other types of question which are not very common.
-And hence we have not covered them in this article.
-However, it does not mean that we will not be able to include them into our system.
+There are still other types of question which are not very common and hence we have not covered them in this article. `While currently we do not include other types into our system, it does not mean that we will not include them in the future`.

 Should you need a specific type of question in particular, please let us know, and we will address your needs accordingly.